karlotness/adrt/docs/develop.contribute.rst

 Include assertions with :cppcode:`assert` for conditions which are required for correctness (*not* error handling).
-In particular, assertions on function arguments to check precondition and document requirements.
+In particular, assertions on function arguments to check preconditions and document requirements.
 Use :cppcode:`static_assert` to check type-level requirements.